LRGASP/lrgasp-submissions/docs/challenges.md

 Each team can only submit one entry per category.

+For Challenge 1, the submitted GTF file should only contain transcripts that have been assigned a read.

 * The type of platform and libraries preparation method used in a given *experiment*, except for *kitchen sink* experiments, is limited to data from a single library preparation method plus sequencing technology.
 LRGASP Illumina short-read data of the same sample may optionally be used in an experiment with the LRGASP long-read data
   * Illumina cDNA - *short-only*
   * Pacbio cDNA - *long-only* or *long and short*